JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 -----
 Summons:
 Creatures can be found in the dungeon and recruited.
 They are NOT recruited randomly through battle like SMT; rahter, they usually present as unique 'U' tile NPCs that require unique demands - the simplest is Gold or Items, some may even offer to join for free.
 Others may demand the player to complete a quest, or more complex, obscure requirements.
 Some may challenge the player for a battle.
 Others must be RESCUED from a battle.
 And so forth.

+Cerberus:
+A powerful, unique creature the player can often recruit early on the run.
+Their availability becomes a bit rarer in later runs (but not truly rare), and they don't get much stronger through meta progression, being outclassed by other creatures after a few runs.